 By investigating topics through inquiry-driven research, students deepen their subject-area knowledge and develop thinking strategies.
 To practice skills and habits, they create artifacts of their learning.

 Curious and imaginative, Poppy loves language and puns.
-During reading workshop, students have the autonomy to choose their own books.
-This has helped Poppy, who is reading above her grade level, deepen her love for reading.
-During a class-wide biome project, Poppy partnered with a classmate on a design-thinking challenge: to create a device that would help clean ocean animals affected by an oil spill.
-With her passion for animals, Poppy co-constructed a design based on her empathy for the animals.
+Having the autonomy to choose her own books during reading workshop has helped Poppy to deepen her love for reading.
+During a class-wide biome project, she partnered with a classmate on a design-thinking challenge to create a device that would help clean ocean animals affected by an oil spill.
+Their design was influenced by Poppy’s deep empathy for animals.
 Whether spelling, drawing, or designing, Poppy likes to get things right the first time.
 This term, she’s made significant progress in reframing non-perfection as an opportunity for learning.

-Playful, reflective, and high-energy, Viktoria has broad interests ranging from photography to rock climbing.
-For a whole-class election project that incorporated Language Arts, Computer Science, Mathematics, and Social Studies, Viktoria served as campaign manager.
-In this role, she helped her candidate prep for debates, write speeches, and create a tax plan that addressed local and national issues.
-In this project-based learning unit, Viktoria and her classmates selected partners to analyze math problems in small groups, practicing how to collaborate and taking on flexible roles within team environments.
-AltSchool’s classrooms are flexibly designed for students to use in ways that best suit their learning preferences.
-Viktoria enjoys using the whiteboard to see her work unfold in front of her while working on math problems.
+Playful and reflective, Viktoria has broad interests ranging from photography to rock climbing.
+Viktoria served as campaign manager for a whole-class election project that incorporated Language Arts, Computer Science, Math, and Social Studies.
+In this role, she helped her candidate write speeches and create a tax plan that addressed local and national issues.
+During this project-based learning unit, Viktoria and her classmates formed small groups to analyze math problems and practice taking on different roles within team environments.
+AltSchool’s classrooms are flexibly designed for use in ways that best suit students’ learning preferences.
+Viktoria enjoys using the whiteboard to see her work unfold while working on math problems.